somof/CarND-Path-Planning-Project/README.md

 Large values for the parameters make the car to have long distance from other cars, and sequentially the cars rarely changes its lane.

-So these parameters should have large values for safety drive, but it cause frequent traffic jam like that.
+These parameters should have large values for safety drive, but it coincidently causes frequent traffic jam.

-The parameter values at my final code was decided as short as possible after some practical test.
+So the parameter values at my final code was decided as short as possible after some practical test.